conradborchers/srl-cycles-lak24/README.md

 # Using Think-Aloud Data to Understand SRL in ITS

-Supplementary repository for peer review of the manuscript "Using Think-Aloud Data to Understand Relations between Self-Regulation Cycle Characteristics and Student Performance in Intelligent Tutoring Systems" accepted as full paper to LAK '24.
+Supplementary repository of the manuscript "Using Think-Aloud Data to Understand Relations between Self-Regulation Cycle Characteristics and Student Performance in Intelligent Tutoring Systems" accepted as full paper to LAK '24.

 ## Citation